gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 # Features

-## Feature: Build author declares a Java library
+## Feature: Build author creates a JVM library with Java sources

-For example:
+### Story: Build author defines JVM library

+#### DSL

+Project defining single jvm libraries

-    apply plugin: 'java-library'
+    apply plugin: 'jvm-component'

     libraries {
-        myLib {
-            // Infer the type by the available set of library types }
+        main(JvmLibrary)
     }

+Project defining multiple jvm libraries

+    apply plugin: 'jvm-component'

-    binaries {
+    libraries {
-        // A Java library binary is visible here
+        main(JvmLibrary)
+        extra(JvmLibrary)
     }

-This defines a Java library that:
-- Has a single Java source set hardcoded to `src/myLib/java`
-- Has a single resources source set hardcoded to `src/myLib/resources`
-- Has no dependencies
-- Produces a jar binary as output from the source.
-- Has a lifecycle task to build the jar.

-It should be possible to declare multiple libraries for a given project.

-### Story: Build author defines java library

-#### DSL

-    // Combining native and jvm libraries in single project apply plugin: 'java-library'
+Combining native and jvm libraries in single project

+    apply plugin: 'jvm-component'
-    apply plugin: 'cpp'
+    apply plugin: 'native-component'

     libraries {
-        myNativeLib(NativeLibrary) {
+        myNativeLib(NativeLibrary)
+        myJvmLib(JvmLibrary)
     }

-        myJvmLib(JvmLibrary) {

-        }
-    }

 #### Implementation plan

 - Introduce `org.gradle.jvm.JvmLibrary`
 - Rename `org.gradle.nativebinaries.Library` to `org.gradle.nativebinaries.NativeLibrary`
+    - Similar renames for `Executable`, `TestSuite` and all related classes
 - Introduce a common superclass for `Library`.
 - Extract `org.gradle.nativebinaries.LibraryContainer` out of `nativebinaries` project into `language-base` project, and make it an extensible polymorphic container.
     - Different 'library' plugins will register a factory for library types.
-    - Update ExtensiblePolymorphicContainer so that if only one factory is registered, then it is the default factory.
-- Add a `jvm-library` plugin, that:
+- Add a `jvm-component` plugin, that:
-    - Registers a factory for `JvmLibrary`.
+    - Registers support for `JvmLibrary`.
     - Adds a single `JvmLibraryBinary` instance to the `binaries` container for every `JvmLibrary`
     - Creates a binary lifecycle task for generating this `JvmLibraryBinary`
     - Wires the binary lifecycle task into the main `assemble` task.
-- Add a `java-library` plugin, which for now simply applies the `jvm-library` plugin.
+- Rename `NativeBinariesPlugin` to `NativeComponentPlugin` with id `native-component`.

 #### Test cases

-- Can apply `java-library` plugin without defining library
+- Can apply `jvm-component` plugin without defining library
     - No binaries defined
     - No lifecycle task added
-- Define a java library component
+- Define a jvm library component
     - `JvmLibraryBinary` added to binaries container
-    - Lifecycle task available to build binary
+    - Lifecycle task available to build binary: builds an empty jar
-    - Can add dependent tasks to binary
+    - Binary is buildable: can add dependent tasks which are executed when building binary
+- `JvmLibraryBinary` has no dependencies
+- Define and build multiple java libraries in the same project
+  - Build library jars individually using binary lifecycle task
+  - `gradle assemble` builds single jar for each library
+  - `gradle assemble` builds each native library
-- Can combine native and Java components in the same project
+- Can combine native and JVM libraries in the same project

 #### Open issues

+- Remove the need to declare the library type, rather than making it explicit: Possibly based on available types, possibly by naming the container?
-- Split the NativeBinariesPlugin into 'native-library' and 'native-application'.
-Maybe introduce 'cpp-library', etc for convenience.
+- Split the native binaries plugins into `native-component` and the various language support plugins
     - Consistent plugin composition for java/native
 - Consider splitting jvm-runtime & jvm-lang support into separate projects.
 Similar for native-runtime and native-lang.

-### Story: Build author builds jar for java library
+### Story: Build author creates JVM library jar from Java sources

+When a JVM library is defined with Java language support, then binary is built from conventional source set locations:

+- Has a single Java source set hardcoded to `src/myLib/java`
+- Has a single resources source set hardcoded to `src/myLib/resources`

+#### DSL

+Java library using conventional source locations

+    apply plugin: 'jvm-component'
+    apply plugin: 'java-lang'

+    libraries {
+        myLib(JvmLibrary)
+    }

+Combining jvm-java and native (multi-lang) libraries in single project

+    apply plugin: 'jvm-component'
+    apply plugin: 'java-lang'

+    apply plugin: 'native-component'
+    apply plugin: 'cpp-lang'
+    apply plugin: 'c-lang'

+    libraries {
+        myNativeLib(NativeLibrary)
+        myJvmLib(JvmLibrary)
+    }

 #### Test cases